hannah-swan/az-104-study-notes/storage/configure-files-blobs.md

   - Any protocol (SMB, NFS, FTPS) can be used to access the local copy of the share.
   - Azure Backup will backup synced files.
 - Azure File Sync has a Cloud Tiering (optional) feature:
-  - Frequently accessed files are cached locally while all other are tiered to Azure based on policy settings.
+  - Frequently accessed files are cached locally while all others are tiered to Azure based on policy settings.
     - When a file is tiered, Azure replaces the file locally with a pointer (reparse point; represents a URL to the file in Azure Files).
     - When the tiered file is opened, Azure File Sync recalls the data from Azure Files
     - Cloud tiered files are displayed with a greyed icon with the offline "O" to show that they are only in Azure Files.
     - Useful for archiving files.
 - File Sync components:
   - Storage Sync Service: top level resource for Azure File Sync (ie. a peer of the storage account containing Azure Files).
-    - Sync Service forms relationship with multiple storage accounts using "sync groups".
+    - Sync Service forms relationships with multiple storage accounts using "sync groups".
-    - There can be more than one sync service deployed per subscription.
+    - There can be more than one Sync Service deployed per subscription.
   - Sync Group: defines the sync topology for a set of files.
 Endpoints within a sync group are kept in sync with each other.
   - Registered Server: represents a trust relationship between the on-prem server acting as the cache and the File Sync Service.
   - Azure File Sync Agent: downloaded agent that enables a Windows Server machine to be synced with an Azure Files share.
     - Composed of `FileSyncSvc.exe` and `StorageSync.sys`.
 Fomer is the background service responsible for monitoring changes and initiating syncs.
 Latter is the file system filter responsible for managing cloud tiering (if enabled).
-    - Associated PowerShell cmdlets to interact with the Sync resource provider
+    - Associated PowerShell cmdlets to interact with the Sync resource provider.
   - Server Endpoint: specific location (folder or volume) on the registered server.
 Can have multiple endpoints on the same volume as long as namespaces are unique.
   - Cloud Endpoint: Azure Files share that's part of a sync group.
     - Each Files share can be a member of a single cloud endpoint and sync group only.